-Honors List (Dean's List)
+Dean's List for Full Time Students

-An Honors List (Dean's List) is published at the end of each semester.
-Students named to this list must have a grade point average of 3.50 or higher, be a full-time student and have no "I" grades or a grade below "C" for the semester in which the student is named.
+An Honors List (Dean's List) is published at the end of each semester and it is reflected on your official transcript.
+Students named to this list must have a grade point average of 3.50 or higher, be a full-time student and have no "!" grades or a grade below "C" for the semester in which the student is named.
 Only college-level courses may be counted.